nirvdrum/native-image-playground/README.md

 ### Profile: native-library-ruby

-The _native-library-ruby_ profiles builds a Java class file into a native shared library along with a corresponding set of C header files to compile against or serve as documentation for any sort of dynamic loading (e.g., Ruby's FFI).
-The native library includes a single function named `distance`, which computes the Haverstein distance between two coordinates.
-The `distance` function uses Truffle's polyglot API to call into TruffleRuby, which is what ultimately implements the Haverstein distance function.
-The profile also compiles a launcher program written in C which loads in the shared library and passes arguments from the launcher to the library to computer the Haverstein distance.
+The _native-library-ruby_ profile is quite similar to the _native-library_ profile.
+In this case, the profile builds a native shared library that exports a `distance_ruby` function, which calls a port of Apache SIS's Haversine formula to Ruby.
+The Ruby code is executed using TruffleRuby, which is embedded in the shared library (i.e., there is no external dependency).
+TruffleRuby is invoked via Truffle's polyglot API in Java and the function is exposed with `@CEntryPoint`.

 ```
 $ mvn -P native-library-ruby -D skipTests=true clean package